Best Japanese Restaurants in Melbourne for Sushi & Sake

 Komeyui

 Komeyui has cemented itself as one of Melbourne’s top sushi sanctuaries, now in a sleek South Melbourne space.
 At its intimate 12-seat counter, the omakase unfolds in eight exquisite courses—pristine nigiri, buttery lobster sandos, and delicate steamed crab pudding.
 Prefer à la carte?
 Expect impeccable sashimi, sushi, and grilled meats, all best paired with an exceptional sake selection.
-This is craftsmanship at its finest, no shortcuts—just pure, precise indulgence.
+No shortcuts—just pure, precise indulgence.

 181 Ferrars Street, South Melbourne